50Fifty/auth-scheduled-backup/README.md

 # Firebase Auth Backup Scheduler

+**Important Note**: This extension is currently under active development and is not yet ready for production use.
+Please use it in a test environment only.

 **Author**: Foo Jen Sean (www.foojensean.com)

 **Description**: Automatically backs up Firebase Authentication users on a predefined schedule.

-<span style="color:red">WARNING: This extension is currently still in progress and is not complete yet.
-It is not recommended for production use.
-The extension may change in backward-incompatible ways and is not subject to any SLA or deprecation policy.
-I will not be responsible for any damages caused by the use of this extension.</span>

 ## Overview
 The "Firebase Auth Backup Scheduler" extension simplifies the process of regularly backing up Firebase Authentication users' data.
 By automatically creating backups at a specified interval, this extension provides an extra layer of security and ensures data recoverability for your Firebase project.